Basement-Renovator/basement-renovator/README.md

 *When is the next update?*

-* The project doesn't really do formal releases anymore.
+* There's no formal release schedule.
 If you want to run BR, it's recommended you follow the steps above to run the mod directly from source.
 Resources are updated soon after the game updates, so be sure to grab the latest version when that happens!

 *Why can't I edit door position?
 Why can't I make a custom room size?*